For publishers: 5 tips for optimizing your vendor assessment process

 5. The timing of consent matters

 Advertising cookies that are dropped before the user’s consent is given is still a fairly widespread practice, but regulators are cracking down.
-See the recent fine handed out to European supermarket giant Carrefour, from the French data protection authority, the CNIL.
+See the recent fines handed out to European supermarket giant Carrefour and publisher Le Figaro, from the French data protection authority, the CNIL.
 When reviewing your vendors, make sure to monitor the timing of when they access data.
 If cookies or trackers collect information as soon as a website page loads, that’s not only a violation under consent-based regimes, but it could be a red flag for other risky behavior.

 These five steps are a good place to start to evaluate which partners and technologies are a good fit for your business without impacting performance.